pldn/LDWizard/README.md

 ## Releasing

-To mark a version as 'stable', run `yarn run util:markStable`.
+To mark a version as stable, run `yarn run util:markStable`.